Barbra’s Custom Donna Karan Wedding Gown

 Donna Karan spoke about the creation of Barbra’s wedding gown in a Harpers Bazaar interview on Sept 28, 2015 recalling “She sent me drawings of what she wanted, but I disagreed.
 Her sketch was bias cut, more flowing, and I wanted her to wear something more toward the body and drapey.
 So I made both dresses for her and let her choose.
 She chose mine.
 Barbra taught me to understand the body on a different level,” explained Karan.
 “She knows every angle of how she looks because she’s used to being onstage and on camera, and her attention to detail is beyond the beyond.”

-With just a two week deadline Donna showed Barbra some off-white, hand beaded crystal tulle from India for the veil which she loved, but there was concern it could not be shipped in time.
+With just a two-week deadline until the big day, Donna showed Barbra some off-white, hand beaded crystal tulle from India for the veil which she loved, but there was concern it could not be shipped in time.

 In the meantime, Donna refused to show Barbra the final sketch because she wanted to drape it on her first.
 So, Donna flew to LA and draped a muslin version of the dress.
 Barbra said “It looked like hell.
 I had to have a plan B. Jim got on the internet looking for dresses and I got out an antique dress from 1910 that i’ve had for years as a possibility.
 But when Donna came back the second time, with a tulle dress draped on a mannequin, I was sold.
 It was extraordinary.
 I realized later that I looked familiar to myself-like my character in Funny Girl.”
 Donna also noted that “The minute I saw Barbra in it, I knew it couldn’t have been anybody else’s.